rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 #### Why is Rackspace closing IAD2?

 IAD3 is located in Ashburn VA, on the same corporate campus as IAD2 and is one of Rackspace’s newer facilities.
-It opened its doors to dedicated customers in 2013 with 4.334 MW of power and with an additional capacity expansion of 4.334 MW available in 2015.
-It uses the latest networking and electrical infrastructure, consuming 5.525 MW of power with capacity for an additional 3.143 MW.
+IAD3 opened its doors to dedicated customers in 2013 with 4.334 MW of power and with an additional capacity expansion of 4.334 MW available in 2015.
+The facility uses the latest networking and electrical infrastructure, consuming 5.525 MW of power with capacity for an additional 3.143 MW.